jullienthur/jullienthur.github.io/docs/projects.md

 ### Key Optimizations

+The final weeks of the project were focused solely upon optimization; the process scaffolding had been finalized.
+It was finally time to make it run the best it could through 2 strategic choices:

 - **Pathfinding Algorithm:** Engineered the software to dynamically sort the engagement sequence of targets based on their spatial proximity to the fixed reloading station, minimizing unnecessary travel distance.

 - **Concurrent Execution:** Wrote custom, non-block state machines in C++.
 This allowed the system to operate the reloading mechanism and the linear positioning motor simultaneously, effectively eliminating standard process delays and idle time.